Published: 19th of February, 2015 by Patrick Carpen.

 The town of Rose Hall is located in the county of Berbice, along the Corentyne Coast of Guyana, and is one of Guyana’s ten towns.
 Located in Region No. 6, Rose Hall Town covers an estimated 14 square kilometers.
-It was declared a town in the year 1891 – during British Colonial rule.
+It was declared a town in the year 1891 – during British Colonial rule of Guyana.

 Rose Hall is bordered by the settlement of Port Mourant to the east, the village of Williamsburg to the west, the Atlantic Ocean to the north, and the sugar cane fields to the south.
-The village of Williamsburg to the west of Rose Hall was recently declared to be an extension or part of the town of Rose Hall.
+The village of Williamsburg to the west of Rose Hall was eventually incorporated into a neighborhood within the town of Rose Hall.

 Rose Hall Town sports the Rose Hall Nursery School, the Rose Hall Primary School, a Mayor’s Office and the Rose Hall Market.
 Along the main road, in the commercial center, there are businesses ranging from clothing stores to pharmacies.